-Scores on the 2005 FCAT Mathematics Sunshine State Standards Test indicate that 78 percent of students in grades three through five have scored at or above FCAT Achievement level 3, mastery level, demonstrating an increase of 3 percentage points as compared to the 2004 administration.
-Seventy-four percent of the subgroups identified by the NCLB requirements scored at the state mastery level.
-Sixty-three percent of students with disabilities scored at or above the mastery level, an increase of six percent as compared to the 2004 FCAT Mathematics test administration.
-These results indicate that the mathematics objectives/strategies used were successful but should be enhanced to address the NCLB standards that require 50 percent of the subgroups score at the mastery level.
+Scores on the 2006 FCAT Mathematics Sunshine State Standards Test indicate that 81 percent of students in grades three through five have scored at or above FCAT Achievement level 3, mastery level.
+Seventy-two percent of students with disabilities scored at or above the mastery level, an increase of 9 percent as compared to the 2005 FCAT Mathematics test administration.
+These results indicate that the mathematics objectives/strategies used were successful but should be enhanced in the strands of Geometry and Algebraic Thinking to continue increasing the performance of the NCLB subgroups and maintain high performance of students scoring Level 3 and above.